to Foundation Stage 1

 Meet your Teaching Assistants

-Hello, I am Miss Blakemore, I am an apprentice Teaching Assistant here at Aston Lodge FS1.
-I have been here since November2022 and I am really enjoying my role in supporting all the children in FS1 achieve to the best of their ability and being able to watch them develop as the year goes on is a privilege.
+Hello, I am Miss Blakemore and I am the teaching assistant for FS1.
+I have been here since November 2022 and I am really enjoying my role in supporting the children in FS1 to achieve to the best of their ability and being able to watch them grow as the year goes on is a privilege.

-In my spare time I love horse riding which I have being doing since IWars 6 years old.
-I love spending time with my family and going on sunny holidays.
-My favourite place to visit is Greece in the summer holidays!
+In my spare time I love going on long walks with my French bulldog puppy and going on sunny holidays.
+My favourite place to visit is Greece!

-I am really looking forward to meeting and supporting the children coming to FS1 in September.
+I am really looking forward to meeting and supporting the children coming into FS1 in September.

 FS1 Morning Session Times

 (Door closes at 8:45am)

 (Door closes at 12:30pm)

 For Nursery, the children will need to bring a bag with a spare change of clothes, a water bottle and outdoor clothing such as a waterproof coat and a pair of wellington boots.